Tay Bridge: Construction

-On 9 March 1882, the work on the second bridge commenced, located 18 m upstream of, and parallel to, the original bridge.
+On 9 March 1882, the work on the second bridge commenced, located 20 yd upstream of, and parallel to, the original bridge.
 The first portions of the bridge to be erected were built upon the southern shore; work proceeded for some time before construction activities were initiated on the northern shore.
 Despite this, the majority of the bridge was erected simultaneously at both ends, continuing until the centre girders were connected and the junction was completed.
 Only some of the girders of the old bridge were reused for the new structure, and none were used without being subjected to considerable testing beforehand.
 It is believed that fourteen men died during the bridge's construction, most by drowning.

 Large quantities of materials were used in the construction of the bridge.
 In terms of wrought iron, 16,300 tons were used for the piers and girders; if the 118 girders from the previous bridge are also included, the total weight is believed to amount to roughly 19,000 tons.
 3,500 tons of steel was also used, while the cast iron elements of the piers weighs 2,500 tons, for a combined 25,000 tons of iron and steel having been used.
 Around 10 million bricks, possessing a combined weight of 37,500 tons, were used to build both the approaches to the bridge and the cylinders.
 The total weight of the concrete used is 70,000 tons.
 Additionally, the bridge contains around 3,000,000 rivets.